c

 Function isn’t the only consideration when it comes to baggage claim, though.
 Passengers also like knowing they’re using an airport focused on sustainability.
 In Philadelphia, the new baggage claim building received LEED® Gold Certification.
 At LaGuardia Airport’s Terminal B, through Skanska’s use of a sophisticated building envelope, solar water heaters, large skylights, and wall-to-ceiling windows that reduce the need for lighting, the project has seen nearly 20 percent net energy savings.

-Trend 4: Sustainability is top of mind
+Trend 5: Sustainability and wellness are top of mind

 At Portland International Airport, our redevelopment project is targeting LEED® Gold certification while expanding and showcasing Northwest beauty with various sustainable features.
 The highlight is an iconic nine-acre long-span mass timber roof constructed from wood sourced from local and regional forests.
 The project’s biophilic design brings elements of nature into the airport’s interior, to support a more relaxed experience as travelers often rush to get to their destination.